-Mali is among the poorest countries in the world; dependent on gold mining and agricultural exports for revenue: about 80 per cent of the labour force is agrarian.
-But agriculture revenues are volatile.
+Mali is among the poorest countries in the world with its economy dependent on gold mining and agriculture.
+About 80 per cent of the labour force is agrarian, but agricultural revenues are volatile.
 Mali therefore remains dependent on foreign aid.
 Mali is developing its iron ore industry to diversify its exports away from gold.
 Insecurity, weak infrastructure and an under-skilled workforce remain the main barriers to attracting foreign investment and achieving economic growth.

 Mali is a member of La Francophonie, the Organisation of Islamic Cooperation, the African Union and the Economic Community of West African States.
 Australia's diplomatic representation to Mali is from the High Commission in Accra, Ghana.